 This course aims to provide a comprehensive introduction to Islam, its history, diversity, beliefs, and practices.
 While the first part introduces the traditional narrative of Muhammad’s life and context, the second part concentrates on the foundations of Islam such as the Qur’an, the legacy of Muhammad, and Sharia or Islamic Law.
 In the last part, we will study various aspects of the tradition including theology, rituals as well as jihad, and women in Islam.

 THEO 134: Jews/Judaism in the World of Islam, MW 2:00-3:15pm –– Prof. Jonathan Ray

 Core: Diversity/Global, College/SFS/REWA Area 3, Core: Theology

 This course will explore the major intellectual and cultural trends of the Jews living in the Islamic world from the rise of Islam through the 19th century.
-Topics to be covered include the relationship between Judaism and Islam, the legal status of the Jews, the organization and structure of the Jewish community and developments in Jewish religion, philosophy, literature, and folklore.
+Topics to be covered include the relationship between Judaism and Islam, the legal status of the Jews, the organization and structure of the Jewish community, and developments in the Jewish religion, philosophy, literature, and folklore.

 THEO 167: Introduction to Buddhism, TR 2:00-3:15pm –– Prof. Brandon Dotson